-One common problem that most beginner bloggers face is plagiarism.
+One common problem that most blogging beginners face is plagiarism.
 Often when you follow other blogs, you subconsciously follow their writing patterns and lose the originality.
 If you feel you are just paraphrasing, stop right there!

 Take a break and get back to it with a fresh perspective.
 It’s always quality vs. quantity.

-Research, observe, and add – this should be the mantra when writing the article!
+Research, observe, and add – this should be the mantra when starting a blog!

 Marketers usually conduct heavy SEO research using tools like Google Keyword Planner, SEMRush, and Uber Suggest.
 But is it indispensable?

-- Research competitor’s article: See the words they use in the headers and search them in Google to see if they appear in suggestions.
+- Research your competitors’ content: See the words they use in the headers and search for them on Google to see if they appear in suggestions.

-- Google Suggestions: Google suggests user queries, keywords, and so much more if you notice them.
-See the sections – Search suggestions, People Also Ask, and the suggestions at the page’s bottom.
+- Google Suggestions: Google suggests user queries, keywords, and much more if you notice them.
+See the sections like Search Suggestions, People Also Ask, and the suggestions at the bottom of the search page.

-Include the higher volume ones in H1 and H2 and the rest in the descriptions.
-Don’t forget to add keywords in your image’s alt tag and URL (which needs to be short and easy to remember).
+- Include the higher volume ones in H1 and H2 and the rest in the descriptions.
+Don’t forget to add keywords in your image’s alt tag and URL (which must be short and easy to remember).

 6. Publishing blog posts